-The solution of the CVRPTW problem is classified as difficult to solve or "NP-hard" because of its high computational cost [11].
-For example, if we have a set of n cities with their respective distances, only talking about the amount Q of possible tour combinations that can be formed is given by Q = (n-1)!, the total distance for each tour is calculated and the one with the shortest distance is chosen.
-Furthermore the running time is given by f(n) = (n)!.
-I.e. for the case of n = 6 we will have 120 possible tours and a feasible computational execution time in the order of several seconds.
-Since all the possible tours are displayed, but if it increases to n = 50, the number of possible tours is equals to 49!
-(6.0828186e+62), such a large number of possibilities that would not be easily solved in several months even with the latest technology computers [8].
+The solution of the CVRPTW problem is classified as difficult to solve or "NP-hard" because of its high computational cost [10].
+For example, if we have a set of n cities with their respective distances, only talking about the amount Q of possible tour combinations that can be formed is given by Q = (n-1):!, the total distance for each tour is calculated and the one with the shortest distance is chosen; furthermore the running time is given by: f(n): = (n):!.
+I.e. for the case of n=6.
+In this way, we will have 120 possible tours and a feasible computational execution time in the order of several seconds.
+Since all the possible tours are displayed, but if it increases to n=50, the number of possible tours is equals to 49!
+(6.0828186e+62):, such a large number of possibilities that would not be easily solved in several months even with the latest technology computers [7].

 However, as discussed above.
-The strength of the heuristic procedures and genetic algorithms is in the execution time since with them a good solution can be obtained within an acceptable execution time for problems with large quantity of customer nodes.
+The strength of the heuristic procedures and genetic algorithms is in the execution time since with them a good solution can be obtained within an acceptable execution time for problems with large amounts of customer nodes.

 3.1.
-Evaluation of the proposed GA against a MIP model
+Evaluation of the Proposed Ga Against a Mip Model

-The evaluation of the proposed GA against a mixed integer programming model (MIP) programmed in GAMS was carried out and was discussed in point 2.8 of this study, to which the variables of time of service to customers and speed of the truck were added, as well as the arcs between customers.
+The evaluation of the proposed GA against a mixed integer programming model (MIP): programmed in GAMS was carried out and was discussed in point 2.8 of this study, to which the variables of time of service to customers and speed of the truck were added, as well as the arcs between customers.
 For the first evaluation, only six customer nodes were used for the reason explained in the previous paragraph.
 The execution time and the results obtained were evaluated, as shown in table 2.